tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/gamecomponents/gamecomponents.md

 If the list of visuals gets altered the amount of sides changes too.

 For a dice roll there exists a dedicated [DiceAnimation][DiceAnimationDoc].

+## Hexagons
+The [HexagonView][HexagonDoc] component can also be utilized for hexagonal tokens, providing a versatile solution for displaying various hexagonal-shaped elements.

+Hexagons only have one visual.